Ceramics of Jalisco: High fire

 Jalisco's high-fire ware is of the best produced in the country.
 High fire ceramics, including stoneware, were introduced to Jalisco by Jorge Wilmot and Ken Edwards in 1950s and 1960s, making Tonalá the first and primary production of this type of ceramic in Mexico.
 This production is considered between industrial and traditional handcrafted ceramic.
 These are fired at over 1,100 °C, causing the clay to vitrify and form a nonporous surface.
 The main difference between the Wilmot and Edwards styles is that Wilmot maintained the area's traditional decorative styles, focusing on images of suns, birds, eagles, lions and flowers.
 He also founded a new school of ceramic production which remains to this day, using a traditional green-gray background with images made of small dots, often of double headed eagles, lions and multicolored suns.
-Edwards' ceramics have a blue-gray backgrounda and delicate decorations with Oriental influence.
+Edwards' ceramics have a blue-gray background and delicate decorations with Oriental influence.
 Workshops from both traditions create elaborate bowls, jars, flower vases, and decorative pieces such as fish figures from miniatures to those measuring fifty centimeters.

 Wilmot created the Premio Nacional de la Cerámica in 1977 with two categories, traditional and contemporary ceramics.
 In the last twenty years, new categories have been added.
 In 1997, a museum dedicated to prize winners was inaugurated as the Museo del Premio Nacional de la Cerámica Pantaleón Panduro, named after a famous artisan.
 The museum not only displays winning pieces, it also shows the success that Jalisco potters have had in Europe and other places in the world.

 Major high fire ceramics workshops today include Netzi, whose bowls has a gray enamel in the inside, with the exteriors finished with a textured yellow, similar to cork, earning it the name of "corcho."
 The workshop of Noé Suro makes decorative spheres in cobalt blue in a modern style.
 Stoneware is produced by El Palomar and some other factories in Tlaquepaque.
 Another high-fire ware is of the white kaolin type by factories such as Loza Fina and Cerámica Contemporánea Suro.
 The last is a family run operation that caters to chefs, designers, architects, and artists.
 The workshop primarily make dishes in all shapes and sizes, but items such as lamps and decorative pieces as well.
 The pieces are generally made to order based on designs preapproved by the client.
 Orders range in size for a setting for four to the entire dish set for restaurants.
 Many of their clients buy wares in bulk although there is no minimum.